Ça Va: 10 Common Ways to Use this All-Purpose French Expression

 Notice that les gars is plural, but the verb does not conjugate to agree with this.

 Another example situation where ça va can be used in this way is when a parent comes into their daughter’s bedroom to ask how her homework is going:

 Comment ça va les devoirs ?
 (How is the homework going?)

 Using Ça Va to Say Sparks Will Fly

-There are a few expressions that begin with ça va that indicate that a future situation is going to be difficult, or more accurately “heated.”
+There are a few expressions beginning with ça va that indicate that a future situation is going to be difficult or heated:

 Friend: Jean a encore joué un tour à Pierre. Ça va barder.
 (Jean has played another trick on Pierre.
 Things are going to get heated).

 Ça va barder / Ça va chauffer (sparks will fly / things are going to get heated) build upon what we have already established in terms of using ça va to talk about the future.